MaxSteven/snapshotr/README.md

 ## What is it?
-This is a Nuke snapshot manager which is used to make script versioning more straightforward.
+This is a Nuke snapshot manager which is used to make script versioning more straightforward

 ## What is snapshot?
-It is a backup of script at the specific time with user comment and screenshot.
+It is a backup of script at the specific time with user comment and screenshot
-All snapshots are presented in user friendly web-interface.
+All snapshots are presented in user friendly web-interface

 ## Installation
 1. `cd ~/.nuke && git clone https://github.com/artaman/snapshotr.git`
-2. Open `~/.nuke/init.py` with your favourite editor.
+2. Open `~/.nuke/init.py` with your favourite editor
 3. Add the following code:

 ```python